Raising Waylon

 Raising Waylon is a 2004 American romantic comedy television film directed by Sam Pillsbury.
+The film was produced by Dan Wigutow Productions and Sony Pictures Television and premiered on CBS on February 22, 2004.

 Synopsis

 Reginald and Julia are obliged to raise the son of their friends who have died in an accident, because they are his godfather and godmother.